Skip to main content

 First Year - 2025

-There will be an Intensive prior to the beginning of rehearsals, providing an orientation to the Festival and the community, and to introduce training in voice, movement, music, text, and stage combat.
+There will be an Intensive prior to the beginning of rehearsals, providing an orientation to the Festival and the community, and to introduce training in voice, movement, mask, music and text.

 February – October